-- (a) Provided that the Bank's total capital is USD40billion, which will be raised by 4million shares, each worth USD10, 000. - (b) The Bank's paid-up capital ratio required is 10%, i.e. the total paid-up capital will be USD4billion. - (c) The paid-up capital shall be paid within a number of years.
-Half of the total amount shall be paid with freely convertible currency (e.g. US dollar), the rest may be paid in each country's domestic currency.
+- (a) Provided that NEAB's total capital is USD40billion, which will be raised by 4million shares will be subscribed, each worth USD10, 000. - (b) NEAB's paid-up capital ratio required is 10%, i.e. the total paid-up capital will be USD4billion. - (c) The paid-up capital shall be paid within a number of years.
+Half of the total amount shall be paid with freely convertible currency (e.g. US dollar), the rest may be paid in domestic currency.

-3) Design of equity structure
+3) Design of equity ratio